Harpo3/archsimian/README.md

 <b> Sync</b>

 <p>The Sync tab appears when the user selects "Set Archsimian to sync and manage database" in the Settings tab.
-The user can update lastplayed history from the Android AIMP music player, and from Audacious desktop player (if script is enabled).
-Rating changes to the mp3 tags can also be captured and updated to the database.</p>
+When configured with kdeconnect and Syncthing, the user can sync playlists and tracks to their android device without the MM app (or MediaMonkey).
+The user can also update lastplayed history from the Android AIMP music player, and from Audacious desktop player (if script is enabled).
+Rating changes to the mp3 tags can also be captured and updated without MM4.</p>
 <img src="http://imgur.com//ByYFT2c.png/..." data-canonical-src="http://imgur.com//ByYFT2c.png" width="502" height="600" />